syncfusion-content/asp.netwebforms-docs/aspnet/Sparkline/Range-Band.md

 ---
 layout: post
-title: RangeBand
+title: Range band in ASP.NET Web Forms Sparkline Control | Syncfusion
-description: Learn how to add Rangeband to Sparkline .
+description: Learn how to add range band in Syncfusion Essential ASP.NET Web Forms Sparkline control, its elements, and more.
 platform: aspnet
 control: Sparkline
 documentation: ug
 ---

-## Range Band
+# Range band in ASP.NET Web Forms Sparkline Control

 The range band feature is used to highlight a particular range along the y-axis using `StartRange` and `EndRange` property.
 You can also customize the `Color` and `Opacity` of the `RangeBandSettings`.